 Usually, people do not need to prepare for a TSH test.
 However, if the doctor is checking the blood for more than one issue, a person may need to fast or prepare in another way.
 The doctor will provide this information beforehand.

-In addition to age, sex, and pregnancy, many other factors can also affect TSH levels.
+In addition to age, sex, and pregnancy status, many other factors can affect TSH levels.
+Evidence suggests that genetic, environmental, or intrinsic factors can alter TSH levels.
+Some of these factors may include:

 Doctors can treat hypothyroidism with medications, such as levothyroxine, that replace the missing thyroid hormones.

-A person should take this medication once a day or as prescribed.
+A person should take this medication once per day or as prescribed.
 The doctor will monitor how well the treatment is working by running additional blood tests every few months.

-According to the Food and Drug Administration (FDA), people should take levothyroxine once a day: in the morning and on an empty stomach, at least half an hour before eating.
+According to the Food and Drug Administration (FDA), people should take levothyroxine once per day in the morning, on an empty stomach, and at least half an hour before eating.

-Hyperthyroidism treatments focus on reducing thyroid hormone levels to prevent long-term health complications.
+Hyperthyroidism treatments focus on reducing thyroid hormone levels to help prevent long-term health complications.

 A person may need to take beta-blockers and antithyroid medications.